ixiao1005/V-CL/README.md

 ## 📌 Overview

-This project proposes a approach for video-based cognitive load assesment.
+This project provides a reproducible pipeline for video-based cognitive load assessment.

 We extract structured features from: